Ms Karen Janiszewski

 Mr Frank Gullone

-Frank has over 35 years experience in Financial Services, Professional Services and range of other industries.
-Frank is currently the Independent Chair of a regulated superannuation fund, Kinetic Super, and Non-Executive Director of Indue Limited and Advisory Board member of the Alannah & Madelaine Foundation.
-He is also Chair of the strategic management consultancy, Gullone Group Consulting and advises leaders of organisations on strategy and leadership.
+Frank has over 35 years’ experience in Financial Services and a number of other diverse industries.
+Frank is currently Non-Executive Director of Indue Limited and Chair of the Sunsuper-Kinetic Super Advisory Committee.
+He is also Chair of the strategic management consultancy, Gullone Group Consulting and advises leaders of organisations on strategy, leadership and governance.
+He joined the Board in 2017 and is the Deputy Chair of the Audit, Finance & Infrastructure Committee and a member of the Strategy, Governance & Remuneration Committee.